0Seren/dm-forms/README.md

 An alternative way to create forms using the Play (Scala) framework.

 This is basically a port of the forms module in Django, ported to Scala.
-(The Django project and its contributors do *not* endorse this project--we thank them for the inspriration and the idea for the architecture, but any mistakes are our own.)
+(The Django project and its contributors do *not* endorse this project--we thank them for the inspiration and the idea for the architecture, but any mistakes are our own.)

 Its biggest contribution, in our opinion, is that `Form` instances know how to render themselves